 Die Inhaltsangabe kann sich auf eine andere Ausgabe dieses Titels beziehen.

-Charles A. Peck is a professor, and former associate dean and director of teacher education at the University of Washington School of Education.
+Charles A. Peck is a professor and former associate dean and director of teacher education at the University of Washington School of Education.
 Kristen Cuthrell is a professor and director of the Rural Education Institute at the East Carolina University College of Education.
-Désirée H. Pointer Mace is an associate professor and associate dean for graduate programs in the School of Education at Alverno College, and the author of Teacher Practice Online.
+Désirée H. Pointer Mace is professor of education and director of graduate education programs at Alverno College and the author of Teacher Practice Online.
 Tine Sloan is a teaching professor in the Department of Education and director of the California Teacher Education Research and Improvement Network at the University of California, Santa Barbara.
-Diana Lys is assistant dean for educator preparation and accreditation and clinical assistant professor at the University of North Carolina, Chapel Hill.
+Diana B. Lys is assistant dean for educator preparation and accreditation and clinical assistant professor at the University of North Carolina, Chapel Hill.

 „Über diesen Titel“ kann sich auf eine andere Ausgabe dieses Titels beziehen.